Middle Tennessee Breeders of Registered Jacob Sheep

 Paul and Molly, Lucy, Ezra, Silas, Daisy, and Eliza Baker

-Come see us at Fiber in the Boro in Murfreesboro this fall.
+Come see us at the Middle Tennessee Fiber Festival in Dickson this spring.
 Click here for more information.